Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Methods

 and:

 where $\vocabulary^* \equiv \vocabulary \cup \{\langle \text{EOS} \rangle \}$.
 In turn, the modified count functions $c_{\text{KN}}(\cdot)$ are given by:

-Finally, $D(1),\ D(2),\,\dots $ are free parameters satisfying $0<D(k)<1$, whose optimal values can be estimated from data.
-The parameter space is usually made finite by assuming $D(k) = D(r)$ for some $r$ and $k\geq r$, in which case we can rewrite the infinite sum in \eqref{eq:knGamma} as:
+Finally, $D(1),\, D(2),\ldots$ are free parameters satisfying $0<D(k)<1$, whose optimal values can be estimated from data.
+The parameter space is usually made finite by assuming $D(k) = D(\numberRepetitions)$ for some $\numberRepetitions$ and $k\geq \numberRepetitions$, in which case we can rewrite the infinite sum in \eqref{eq:knGamma} as:

+In our work we use $\numberRepetitions = 3$, as suggested by \textcite{ChenGoodmanLMSmoothing:1996}.
+We conclude this Section with a few remarks: \begin{itemize} \item As shown in Eq.~\eqref{eq:knBaseCase}, the $1$-gram distribution is interpolated with the uniform distribution over the extended dictionary $\vocabulary^*$ (see next point).
+This is relevant to our application, since documents featuring tokens not seen during training would otherwise be assigned zero probability, \emph{i.e.} infinite perplexity.

+\item The conditional probability $p_{\text{KN}}(\token\vert g)$ is defined for $\token \in \vocabulary^*$, which is the reason why the denominator in the second term of \eqref{eq:knBaseCase} is $|\vocabulary| + 1$.
+In particular $p_{\text{KN}}(\langle \text{EOS}\rangle \vert g)$ gives the probability that the $\modelOrder-1$ gram $g$ terminates the sentence, whereas $p_{\text{KN}}(\langle \text{BOS}\rangle \vert g)$ is not defined (and indeed has no meaningful interpretation).

-In our work we use $r = 3$, as suggested by the original reference \cite{chen1999}.
-We conclude the Section with a few remarks: \begin{itemize} \item The modified count \eqref{eq:knCounts} treats differently \ngrams of top and lower orders, respectively.
-We can get some intuition about the usage of the prefix counts $N_{1+}(\bullet \token_1 \token_2\cdots \token_n)$ for lower orders \ngrams by noticing that these put more weights into tokens that are observed with many contexts, so that we may interpret $N_{1+}(\bullet \token_1 \token_2\cdots \token_n)$ as (being proportional) to a kind of \e{continuation probability}\cite{chen1999}.
+\item The modified count \eqref{eq:knCounts} treats differently \ngrams of top and lower orders, respectively.
+We can get some intuition about the usage of the prefix counts $N_{1+}(\bullet \token_1 \token_2\cdots \token_n)$ for lower orders \ngrams by noticing that these put more weights into tokens that are observed with many contexts, so that we may interpret $N_{1+}(\bullet \token_1 \token_2\cdots \token_n)$ as (being proportional) to a kind of \e{continuation probability} \parencite{ChenGoodmanLMSmoothing:1996}.
 If we want to insist with such a probabilistic interpretation, we may observe that \e{\eg} $\frac{N_{1+}(\bullet \token)}{N_{1+}(\bullet \bullet)}$ estimates the probability that, out of all distinct bigrams $\token_1\token_2$ found in a text corpus, the second token $\token_2=\token$.

-\item The conditional probability $p_{\text{KN}}(\token\vert g)$ is defined for $\token \in \vocabulary^*$, which is the reason why the denominator in the second term of \eqref{eq:knBaseCase} is $|\vocabulary| + 1$.
-In particular $p_{\text{KN}}(\langle \text{EOS}\rangle \vert g)$ gives the probability that the $N-1$ gram $g$ terminates the sentence, whereas $p_{\text{KN}}(\langle \text{BOS}\rangle \vert g)$ is not defined (and indeed has no meaningful interpretation).

-\item Kneser-Ney smoothing as originally formulated \cite{kneser1995} uses a constant discount function $D(k) \equiv D$, corresponding to $r=1$ in the present formulation.
-The proposal of a non-constant discount function $D(k)$ was advanced by Chen and Goodman \cite{chen1999}.
+\item Kneser-Ney smoothing as originally formulated \parencite{kneser1995} uses a constant discount function $D(k) \equiv D$, corresponding to $\numberRepetitions=1$ in the present formulation.
+The proposal of a non-constant discount function $D(k)$ was advanced by \textcite{ChenGoodmanLMSmoothing:1996}.
 In the present paper we used a constant discount value of $D = 0.75$. \end{itemize}